Mishti92/writing-from-the-void/content/project amor/my search for home.md

 It would take me 3 months post the *first one way ticket to Delhi,* hopping between 2 countries and 4 cities later, to fall on my knees, pray for strength and set an intention to begin the search for home, the home within

 I did not set out to travel the world, to be _homeless,_ to wander around aimlessly.
 It was not planned.
 It was an act of surrender to the workings of the universe.
-_To let myself flow with the water.
-To let the waves take me wherever the wind blows.
-To surrender to the ways of the universe.

 For someone who has been a control freak all her life, _this was the upside down ._